h2gkmo/JIGSAW/README.md

 - Click/tap sound effects for user interactions.
 - An interactive flow: starting at `index.html`, then (optionally) `next.html` for further stages.
 - Asset-rich — textures, audio, background videos to add visual and auditory polish.
-- Easy to fork and customize: swap out assets and modify `main.js` logic to repurpose for your own interactive puzzle or experience.

 ## 🧪 Getting Started